evan-mcconnell/tap-room-api/README.md

 ### **Install Knex**
-Knex is a SQL query builder for Node.js that allows for model schema creation, migrations, connection pooling, and seeding. <br>
+Knex is a SQL query builder for Node.js that allows for model schema creation, migrations, connection pooling, and seeding.
+In this case, it's serving a similar purpose as an ORM library, without being a full-fledged ORM.<br>
 We want to install this globally as well as in our dependencies.
 ```bash
 $ npm install knex -g